-The European Digital Student Service Infrastructure (EDSSI) project will develop a system which will allow HEIs to exchange and authenticate student data in a seamless and secure way.
+The European Digital Student Service Infrastructure (EDSSI) project developed an integrated infrastructure that allows HEIs to expose authenticated student data in a seamless and secure way.

 Funding: Connecting Europe Facility

 Length: 2 years